 I have actually found a few wedding-appropriate dresses at Forever 21.
 Unfortunately I think you’re more likely to find stuff like that there right before the holidays when people are shopping for parties.

 One thing I do when I’m trying to decide if something is too casual: I ask myself if the dress would look okay with flip flops.
-If it does, it’s probably too casual.posted 8 months ago
+If it does, it’s probably too casual.posted about 1 year ago